aiblocks/docs/guides/concepts/ledger.md

 - **Transaction set result hash**: Hash of the results of applying the transaction set.
 This data is not, strictly speaking, necessary for validating the results of the transactions.
 However, this data makes it easier for entities to validate the result of a given transaction without having to apply the transaction set to the previous ledger.

 - **Bucket list hash**: Hash of all the objects in this ledger.
-The data structure that contains all the objects is called the [bucket list](https://github.com/stellar/stellar-core/tree/master/src/bucket).
+The data structure that contains all the objects is called the [bucket list](https://github.com/aiblocks/aiblocks-core/tree/master/src/bucket).

 - **Ledger sequence**: The sequence number of this ledger.

-- **Total coins**: Total number of lumens in existence.
+- **Total coins**: Total number of delos in existence.

-- **Fee pool**: Number of lumens that have been paid in fees.
+- **Fee pool**: Number of delos that have been paid in fees.
 This number will be added to the inflation pool and reset to 0 the next time inflation runs.
-Note this is denominated in lumens, even though a transaction’s [`fee`](./transactions.md#fee) field is in stroops.
+Note this is denominated in delos, even though a transaction’s [`fee`](./transactions.md#fee) field is in stroops.

 - **Inflation sequence**: Number of times inflation has been run.